Parsimonious Learning-Augmented Approximations for Dense Instances of $\mathcal{NP}$-hard Problems: Introduction

+Note that the density condition is necessary to achieve a consistency of $1-\epsilon$.
+Indeed, otherwise, using exhaustive search we would get a PTAS for all MaxCut instances while this problem is APX-hard.

 In Section~\ref{general}, we generalize the approach applied to \textsc{MaxCUT}.
 Retracing the steps in~\cite{dense} we express each problem as a maximization problem of a low degree polynomial with bounded coefficients and $n$ binary variables.
 Then, we recursively decompose the polynomial problem into lower-degree polynomials estimating the coefficients by using predictions on a sample of variables.
 In the end, we get an integer linear program, for which we obtain a fractional solution in polynomial time.
 Using randomized rounding we obtain an integer solution for the original problem.
 The running time of our algorithm with predictions is much shorter than the running time of the PTAS (Theorem~\ref{general_theorem}).
 The algorithm we get can be seen as an additive approximation (depending on the prediction \textit{error}), but translates into a multiplicative one when applied to dense instances of the problems studied (Section~\ref{applications}).
+As for MaxCut, the density condition is necessary for the result to hold.

 Using the same approach as for \textsc{Max-CUT}, we obtain an algorithm corresponding to the LAA framework (Theorem~\ref{general-fixed-time}), which can be applied to all our problems (and possibly many more).
 Here again, we emphasize the fact that we use the predictions parsimoniously, which is highly desirable as a predictor is typically a machine learned model that can be computationally expensive.